appatalks/solar_watch/README.md

  1) Create a Lambda Function using solar_watch-lambda.py; Add Permissions for SNS and S3
  2) Create Destination S3 Bucket for Code Run
  3) Add SNS Topic and EventBridge Trigger
-    -- I have mine using carrier's Email to SMS Gateway to keep everything free 5555555555@mycarrier.com https://www.digitaltrends.com/mobile/how-to-send-a-text-from-your-email-account/
+    -- I have mine using carrier's Email to SMS Gateway to keep everything free 5555555555@mycarrier.com <p>
+    https://www.digitaltrends.com/mobile/how-to-send-a-text-from-your-email-account/
-4) Want more alerts, adjust code (Hint: grep to egrep) to watch for Extreme and Severe Level Events. https://www.swpc.noaa.gov/noaa-scales-explanation
+4) Want more alerts, adjust code (Hint: grep to egrep) to watch for Extreme and Severe Level Events. <p>
+ https://www.swpc.noaa.gov/noaa-scales-explanation